|

 stallion with perfect manners" that he had been treating for a stifle

-injury.
+soreness.
 He urged her to consider

 breeding her mare to this wonder horse.